bitly/dablooms/README.md

 and provide not only the addition of new members, but reliable removal of existing members.

-**Dablooms** implements such a structure that takes additional metadata to classify elements in order to make an intelligent decision as to which bloom filter an element should belong.
+**dablooms** implements such a structure that takes additional metadata to classify elements in order to make an intelligent decision as to which bloom filter an element should belong.

 ### Features
-**Dablooms**, in addition to the above, has several features.
+**dablooms**, in addition to the above, has several features.

 * Implemented as a static C library
 * Memory mapped